gracelang/language/languageSpec/spec.md

 the corresponding arguments will be checked against those types, either before execution, or when the method is requested.
-An omitted type annotation is treated as the type `Unknown`.
+An omitted type annotation is treated as `Unknown`.

 ### Type Parameters